 Welcome to the Defence Abuse Response Taskforce

-The Defence Abuse Response Taskforce was established as part of the government's response to the DLA Piper Review into allegations of sexual and other forms of abuse in Defence.
-The Taskforce was established to assess and respond to individual cases of abuse in Defence, occurring before 11 April 2011.
+The Taskforce was established to assess and respond to individual cases of sexual and other abuse in Defence, occurring before 11 April 2011.
 This means that the fundamental work of the Taskforce is to determine, in close consultation with complainants, the most appropriate outcome in individual cases.

 Please contact the Taskforce via the free-call Hotline on 1800 424 991 or at DART@ag.gov.au if you have any queries or concerns, or if your contact details have changed since you made your complaint.

 On 2 September 2015, the Chair of the Taskforce, Robert Cornall AO, released a message from the Chair relating to the completion of Elizabeth Broderick’s term as Sex Discrimination Commissioner: